sabahaile2013/NYC_Taxi_Trip-Foundation-of-Computer-Science-/README.md

 ## How to Run
 1. Clone this repository
 2. Install the required Python packages (see requirements.txt).
-3. Open and run the Jupyter Notebook file `analysis.ipynb`.
+3. Open and run the Jupyter Notebook file `analysis.ipynb`